DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - 🍮**Fault-Injection**: the attacker attempts to compromise the integrity of a cryptographic device by causing some type of external fault
         - for example, using high-voltage electricity, dry ice, high or low temperature, or other factors to cause a malfunction that undermines the security of the device.
         - Fault injection attacks require physical access to the facility.
+            - 🍓**Differential Power Analysis (DPA)** is a cryptographic attack technique that exploits variations in power consumption during cryptographic operations.
+By analyzing power differentials, attackers can infer secret encryption keys, potentially compromising the security of the system and revealing sensitive information.
 - 3.7.9 Timing
     - 🍮**Timing**: timing attacks are an example of a side-channel attack where the attacker measures precisely how long cryptographic operations take to complete, gaining information about the cryptographic process that may be used to undermine its security.
         - By analyzing these timing variations, an attacker can infer details about the cryptographic keys or the data being processed.
         - If an encryption algorithm takes longer to process certain values or operations due to conditional statements or variable-length operations, an attacker might exploit these timing differences to gain insights into the key or plaintext.
              - 🍓**Race condition**: The exploitation of the reliance of a system’s behavior on the sequence of events that occur externally.
 Time of Check to Time of Use (TOCTOU) attack (attacker exploits the difference in time btw when a security control is verified and the data protected by the control is actually used).
+             - 🍓**Clock frequency attack** is a side-channel attack that exploits variations in the clock frequency of a computing device during cryptographic operations.
+By analyzing these fluctuations, attackers can infer information about the operations being performed, potentially revealing sensitive data or cryptographic keys.
+Countermeasures, such as constant-time algorithms, are used to mitigate the risks posed by clock frequency attacks.
 - 3.7.10 Man-in-the-middle (MITM)
     - 🍮**Man-in-the-middle (MITM) (AKA on-path)**: in this attack a malicious individual sits between two communicating parties and intercepts all communications (including the setup of the cryptographic session)
         - attacker responds to the originator's initialization requests and sets up a secure session with the originator